dask/dask-kubernetes/doc/source/operator_resources.rst

 .. code-block:: console

    $ kubectl apply -f highmemworkers.yaml
-   daskworkergroup.kubernetes.dask.org/simple-cluster-highmem-worker-group created
+   daskworkergroup.kubernetes.dask.org/simple-highmem created

 We can list our clusters:

 .. code-block:: console

    $ kubectl get daskworkergroups
    NAME                 AGE
-   simple-cluster-default-worker-group   2 hours
+   simple-default       2 hours
-   simple-cluster-highmem-worker-group   47s
+   simple-highmem       47s

 We don't need to worry about deleting this worker group seperately, because it has joined the existing cluster Kubernetes will delete it when the ``DaskCluster`` resource is deleted.